geoschem/gcpy/docs/source/Getting-Started-with-GCPy.rst

    maintain a set of package dependencies compatible with GCPy without interfering with Python packages you use for other work.
 You can create a Python virtual environment from anywhere on your system.
-It will be stored in your :program:`Mamba` installation rather than the directory from which you create it.
+It will be stored in your :program:`Mamba` (or :program:`Conda` installation rather than the directory from which you create it).

    You can create a Python virtual environment using a file that lists all packages and their versions to be included in the environment.
    GCPy includes such as file, :file:`environment.yml`, located in the top-level directory of the package.

-   Run the following command at the command prompt to create a virtual environment for use with GCPy.
+   Run one of the following commands at the command prompt to create a virtual environment for use with GCPy.
 You can name environment whatever you wish.
 This example names it :file:`gcpy_env`.

    .. code-block:: console

-      $ mamba env create -n gcpy_env --file=environment.yml
+      $ mamba env create -n gcpy_env --file=environment.yml   # If using Mamba

+      $ conda env create -n gcpy_env --file=environment.yml   # If using Conda

    A list of packages to be downloaded will be displayed.
 A confirmation message will ask you if you really wish to install all